external-secrets/external-secrets/docs/guides/templating.md

 {% include 'template-v2-from-secret.yaml' %}
 ```

 `TemplateFrom` also gives you the ability to Target your template to the Secret's Annotations, Labels or the Data block.
-It also allows you to render the templated information as `Values` or as `KeysAndValues`:
+It also allows you to render the templated information as `Values` or as `KeysAndValues` through the `templateAs` configuration:

 ```yaml
 {% include 'template-v2-scope-and-target.yaml' %}
 ```

+Lastly, `TemplateFrom` also supports adding `Literal` blocks for quick templating.
+These `Literal` blocks differ from `Template.Data` as they are rendered as a a `key:value` pair (while the `Template.Data`, you can only template the value).

 ### Extract Keys and Certificates from PKCS#12 Archive